Moe Brooker: Commissions and exhibitions

 Brooker received a major commission in 2014 to create windows for an elevator tower at the Long Island Railroad building in Wyandanch, NY.
 He produced 12 stained-glass windows 10 feet tall by 7 feet wide in an abstract pattern.
 The Pennsylvania Convention Center commissioned him to create a huge canvas that was unveiled in April 2021.

 Brooker also made a commemorative and fundraising poster for the Odunde Festival in 1995.
 He participated in a project to bring art to the people by producing posters that were erected at city bus-stop shelters.
 His was titled “Open Secret.”
 He was also commissioned to do an ad in 1992 for Absolut Vodka.

 In the mid-1980s, he completed a residency at the Fabric Workshop and Museum in Philadelphia.
 In 2011, he presented a fabric scarf for its “Close at Hand: Philadelphia Artists from the Permanent Collection” exhibit.

 In 1971, he was in an exhibit at the Philadelphia Recreation Department's Lee Cultural Center titled “Young, Gifted and Black.”
 One of his abstracts won first prize.
-The show was produced with the Urban Outreach Department at the Philadelphia Museum of Art with an aim of highlighting the talents of young Black artists in the Delaware Valley who faced difficulty getting their works before the public.
+The show was produced with the Urban Outreach Department at the Philadelphia Museum of Art with an aim of highlighting the talents of young Black artists in the Philadelphia metropolitan area who faced difficulty getting their works before the public.